ThirdRealityStudios/GUInness/README.md

 - add paths
 - add video components
 - add simple background sound tracks.
-- add ability for LOD levels depending on current the Viewport scale (especially for creating maps or games).
+- add ability for LOD levels depending on the current Viewport scale¹.
 - add hyperlinks to open links on the web.

+¹especially for creating maps, games or browser-related content.

 # Documentation